davidtkramer/mock_api/README.md

   end

   get '/contacts/:id' do
-    # We now have a contacts method that returns an array of contacts that we can search
+    # We now have a contacts method that returns the contact store.
+The store is just a thin
+    # wrapper around an array, so we can use any standard ruby array methods to search it.
     contact = contacts.find { |c| c[:id] == params[:id] }
     contact.nil ? status 404 : json contact
   end